By Phillip Sidney Horky1

 Rowe and Boys-Stones presented a team both formidable and friendly, who sought to bring the ancient philosophy world to Durham to have a chat.
 In 1998-99, Durham hosted Denis O’Brien as a visiting fellow, followed by Dimitri El Murr (Professor of Ancient Philosophy at the Ecole Normale Supérieure) in 2003-2005 and Bernard Collette (Professeur agrégé of Philosophy at Université Laval) in 2007-2009.
 Durham’s Institute for Advanced Studies has also sponsored Senior Research Fellowships for Ilaria Ramelli (Professor of Theology at Sacred Heart Major Seminary of the Thomas Aquinas University) in 2013 and again in 2018, Leonid Zhmud (Institute for the History of Science and Technology, Russian Academy of the Sciences, St. Petersburg) in 2016, Barbara Sattler (Senior Lecturer in Philosophy, University of St. Andrews) in 2017, and Vasilis Politis (Associate Professor of Philosophy, Trinity College Dublin) in 2018.
 Similarly, from the establishment of the team of Rowe and Boys-Stones, Durham saw a significant increase in the number of doctoral students studying Ancient Philosophy in Durham.
-Students who completed their PhDs in Durham since 2000 and who are still active in the profession include: Xanthippe Bourloyanni; María Angélica Fierro (CONICET, Argentina); Atsushi Hayase (Kyoto University, Japan); Elena Irrera; Yoon Cheol Lee (Chungnam National University, South Korea); María Teresa Padilla Longoria (National Autonomous University of Mexico); Akitsugu Taki (Josai International University, Japan); Mark Wildish (Hong Kong University); Ugo Zilioli (Durham University); Nicolò Benzi (University College London); and Giulia De Cesaris (KU Leuven).
+Students who completed their PhDs in Durham since 2000 and who are still active in the profession include: Xanthippe Bourloyanni; María Angélica Fierro (CONICET, Argentina); Atsushi Hayase (Kyoto University, Japan); Elena Irrera; Yoon Cheol Lee (Chungnam National University, South Korea); María Teresa Padilla Longoria (National Autonomous University of Mexico); Akitsugu Taki (Josai International University, Japan); Mark Wildish (Hong Kong University); Ugo Zilioli (Oxford University); Nicolò Benzi (University College London); and Giulia De Cesaris (University of Turin).
 The Ancient Philosophy community was, and has continued to be, sustained by the weekly Ancient & Medieval Philosophy Reading Group, in which lecturers and students read texts in original language (Latin and Greek) and discussed them philosophically.
-Texts read in recent years have included Seneca’s Epistles, Aristotle’s Parts of Animals I and Nicomachean Ethics I, Lucretius’ On the Nature of Things, Iamblichus’ Exhortation to Philosophy, Cicero’s On Ends, Aquinas’ Commentary on Aristotle’s On the Soul, and Boethius’ Consolation of Philosophy.
+Texts read in recent years have included Spinoza’s Ethics, Seneca’s Moral Epistles, Aristotle’s Parts of Animals I and Nicomachean Ethics I, Lucretius’ On the Nature of Things, Iamblichus’ Exhortation to Philosophy, Cicero’s On Ends, Aquinas’ Commentary on Aristotle’s On the Soul, and Boethius’ Consolation of Philosophy.